open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

 `proxy` is used as there isn't any new data in this model, thus it can use it's super's data model, per the [Django documentation](https://docs.djangoproject.com/en/1.9/topics/db/models/#proxy-models).
-You shouldn't use `proxy` if your Service's model contains
+You shouldn't use `proxy` if your Service's model has additional attributes.

 #### Extending TenantWithContainer

-We extend [XOS Core's TenantWithContainer](https://github.com/open-cloud/xos/blob/master/xos/core/models/service.py) class, which is a Tenant that creates a Container instance, in this case a virtual machine.
+We extend [XOS Core's TenantWithContainer](https://github.com/open-cloud/xos/blob/master/xos/core/models/service.py) class, which is a Tenant that creates a Container (virtual machine) instance.

 {% highlight python %}
 class ExampleServiceTenant(TenantWithContainer):